Scheduling with Gaps: New Models and Algorithms: Maximizing Throughput with Budget for Gaps

+\begin{theorem} For any instance $\calJ$ and a gap budget $\gamma\le n$, Algorithm~{\MaxThrpt} in time $O(\gamma n^6)$ computes a schedule of $\calJ$ that has maximum throughput among all schedules with at most $\gamma$ gaps. \end{theorem}

-\paragraph{Weighted throughput.} Both algorithms, for the continuous and discrete cases, easily extend to the model where jobs have non-negative weights and the objective is to maximize the weighted throughput.
-The running times remain the same.
+\paragraph{Weighted throughput.} Theorem~\ref{thm: max throughput} easily extends to the model where jobs have non-negative weights and the objective is to maximize the weighted throughput.
+The only change is that instead of adding $1$ in the recurrence for $\Thput_{k,u,v,g}$ we would add the weight of $k$.
+The running time remains the same.